coverclock/com-diag-diminuto/README.md

 ## Workflow

 For my own workflow, I installed the following tools.
+(I found valgrind not to work on some ARM Raspbian platforms, so most of my valgrind testing has been on x86_64 Ubuntu platforms.)

     sudo apt-get install cscope
     sudo apt-get install git